-- 4.33 Wheelie bins are only problematic where they stand in large numbers in visible locations on front forecourts of properties in flats.
+- 4.35 Wheelie bins are only problematic where they stand in large numbers in visible locations on front forecourts of properties in flats.
 Eurobins can be similarly problematic.
-Refuse storage, where successful, has been placed in unobtrusive locations and is well screened with walling and soft landscaping. - 4.34 Structures in front gardens is not a historic feature of the conservation area.
-For that reason covered cycle storage in front gardens is not considered acceptable.
+Refuse storage, where successful, has been placed in unobtrusive locations and is well screened with walling and soft landscaping. - Structures in front gardens are not a historic feature of the conservation area.
+For 4.36 that reason, covered cycle storage in front gardens is not considered acceptable.